 My software has been sent into space, carried up Mt.
 Everest, and strapped to the head of an Indy 500 driver.
+I’m involved with numerous open-source projects, was the creator of a 3D algorithm that’s now widely used, and was even the primary (or sole) inventor on a few medical device patents.

 I have over 15 years experience teaching at Boston University.
 I’ve also taught seminar classes, tech courses for senior citizens, and even AP classes for high school students.